 Everyone knows that having high blood glucose levels is by no means a little health concern.
 If left untreated, it can lead to type II diabetes over time.
 It may also raise one’s risk of developing other types of serious health problems and conditions.

-Once again, the resistant starch and pectin content which green bananas contain may help in controlling one’s blood sugar levels after a meal.
+Once again, the resistant starch and pectin content that green bananas contain may help in controlling one’s blood sugar levels after a meal.
 Furthermore, unripe bananas are low on the GI scale, with only a value of 30.

 Well-ripened ones have a glycemic index of about 60, which is a bit higher than 55, which is the border of low rates on this scale.